 A total of 171 buildings out of the complete dataset, all residential buildings, have so far undergone the full Data Enrichment and Quality Control protocol described in Section 5.
-These 171 are strategically located primarily in five neighborhoods - Magnolia Hills, Brentwoods, Cedar's Crossing Gulf Aire, and Beacon Hill.
-A summary of these neighborhoods is provided in Table 5.
-Work is ongoing to complete the DEQC protocol on all buildings in the complete dataset of 749 buildings.
+These 171 buildings are strategically located primarily in five neighborhoods -Magnolia Hills, Brentwoods, Cedar's Crossing Gulf Aire, and Beacon Hill.